Sports in the Las Vegas metropolitan area: College sports

 On March 14, 2012, the Las Vegas Review-Journal reported that the Pac-12 Conference was moving its men's basketball conference tournament to Las Vegas in 2013, to be played at the MGM Grand Garden Arena.
 The tournament remained at this venue through the 2016 edition, after which it moved to T-Mobile Arena.
 The Pac-12 later moved its women's tournament from Seattle to Las Vegas, originally at MGM Grand Garden Arena and later at Michelob Ultra Arena.
 Both tournaments continued to be held on the Strip until the conference's 2024 collapse.
-Most recently, the Big West Conference moved its men's and women's tournaments to the area starting in 2020–21, first at Michelob Ultra Arena in 2021 and then Dollar Loan Center/Lee's Family Forum from 2022.
+More recently, the Big West Conference moved its men's and women's tournaments to the area starting in 2020–21, first at Michelob Ultra Arena in 2021 and then Dollar Loan Center/Lee's Family Forum from 2022.
+The Pac-12 resumed full operation in July 2026 with the arrival of seven new members, and it soon announced its men's and women's tournaments would be held at MGM Grand Garden Arena starting in the 2026–27 season.

 Las Vegas hosts the Las Vegas Bowl, a college bowl game, around Christmas Day.
 Before the Pac-12 collapsed, the game paired a team from that conference against either a SEC team or Big Ten team.

 Despite the state of Nevada having no collegiate wrestling itself, many of the most prestigious college wrestling events are held in the area each year.
 The Cliff Keen Las Vegas Invitational tournament has been held in the city since 1981.
 Some of the nation's best wrestling teams, such as Michigan, Nebraska, Virginia Tech, Minnesota, Iowa State, Ohio State and Northern Iowa often attend the event.
 Nearby Reno, also holds a huge wrestling tournament every year for both collegiate and high school wrestling known as The Reno Tournament of Champions.